geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Yeah, I know.
 Do you have any idea why these are so slow?

 ##### **Nimlgen** [[00:46:01](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2761)]
-Yeah, because CPU doesn't . . .
+Yeah, because CPU doesn't..
 I mean, just copy to GPU.
 Like, CPU doesn't support that.
 I mean, CPU doesn't support fast copies from disk.

 ##### **Geohot** [[00:46:11](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2771)]
-Why is it not . . . oh, I see.
+Why is it not.. oh, I see.
 Why is it not copying to GPU?
-Oh, failed to take . . . oh, is someone on this machine?
+Oh, failed to take.. oh, is someone on this machine?

 ##### **Geohot** [[00:46:23](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2783)]
 No. Oh, I see.
 This process has a lock.
 Somebody.